GPT’s Top 10 Gambit Recommendations for Modern Chess Players

 Modern Treatment

-Not just a pawn sac – a strategic investment
+(It’s) not merely a pawn sacrifice – this is a strategic investment

 Enduring pressure on queenside